-- 1. demonstrate knowledge and a basic understanding of some of the fundamental principles, concepts and associated mathematical tools of physics including mechanics and special relativity, oscillations, waves, optics and electricity and magnetism; - 2. appreciate of the importance of mathematics to physics and be able to express physics problems using appropriate mathematical language. - 3. solve well-defined problems in physics, identifying appropriate principles, selecting and using mathematical tools, making appropriate simplifications, estimations and approximations; - 4. apply basic computational techniques to analyse data and solve scientific problems numerically; - 5. use a range of basic physics laboratory equipment, design and run experiments to test basic scientific hypotheses, keep records, make measurements, use statistical analysis for experimental data and uncertainties and report findings; - 6. work independently and constructively in small groups to plan and execute well-defined tasks and projects and meet deadlines.
+- 1. demonstrate knowledge and a basic understanding of some of the fundamental principles, concepts and associated mathematical tools of physics including mechanics and special relativity, oscillations, waves, optics and electricity and magnetism; - 2. appreciate the importance of mathematics to physics and be able to express physics problems using appropriate mathematical language. - 3. solve well-defined problems in physics, identifying appropriate principles, selecting and using mathematical tools, making appropriate simplifications, estimations and approximations; - 4. apply basic computational techniques to analyse data and solve scientific problems numerically; - use a range of basic physics laboratory equipment, design and run experiments to test basic scientific hypotheses, keep records, make measurements, use statistical analysis for experimental data and uncertainties and report findings; - 6. work independently and constructively in small groups to plan and execute well-defined tasks and meet deadlines; - 7. follow a structured approach to music practice/composing; - 8. through performance or portfolio, demonstrate detailed study of a range of works.